jt7347/jt7347.github.io/_pages/about.md

   - /about.html
 ---

-I am recently graduated student at [Princeton University](https://www.princeton.edu/), where I attained a B.S.E. degree in [Mechanical and Aerospace Engineering](https://mae.princeton.edu/), with a certificate in [Robotics and Intellient Systems](https://ris.princeton.edu/).
+I am a recently graduated student at [Princeton University](https://www.princeton.edu/), where I attained a B.S.E. degree in [Mechanical and Aerospace Engineering](https://mae.princeton.edu/), with a certificate in [Robotics and Intellient Systems](https://ris.princeton.edu/).
 With aspirations to help advance the integration of aerospace and robotics engineering within the space industry, I am interested in shaping my pursuits towards a future where robots can safely and efficiently aid humans in space exploration initiatives.

 Essentially: